NFL owners approve 17-game regular season, 3 preseason games

 “We have been in constant communication with our partners about this change, and we’re excited for the unprecedented opportunity of presenting the American audience with the two biggest events in media simultaneously," NBC said in a statement.
 "We will promote the Super Bowl during the first week of the Winter Olympics, and we’ll promote the second week of the Winter Olympics during the Super Bowl.
 It’s a win for us, our partners, advertisers, and certainly viewers.”

-Last season, the league added two playoff teams to increase the number of postseason games to pandemic-stressed season.
+Last season, the league added two playoff teams to increase the number of postseason games.
+Now, it is adding 16 more matches, or “inventory," as league executives often refer to it.

 Comments